On this page

 What you can do early on

 Before you sign your lease or buy your property, it's a good idea to:

-- find out which planning zones and overlays apply to the properties you are considering by getting a free Basic Property Report at Land.vic.gov.au
+- utilise DELWP's Planning Maps Online tool to find out which planning zones and overlays apply to the properties you're considering

 - see if your premises has heritage listing on the Victorian Heritage Database.
 If it does, it may mean extra planning and approvals for modifications

-- arrange a pre-application meeting with your council planner to highlight any concerns early.
-Talking with your potential neighbours about your plans can help too
+- arrange a pre-application meeting with your council planner to highlight any concerns early – and talking with potential neighbours about your plans is a good idea

-- use the Australian Business Licence and Information Service (ABLIS) to work our which licences, registrations and permits your business will need.
+- use the Australian Business Licence and Information Service (ABLIS) to work out which licences, registrations and permits your business will need.